-Will rhinoplasty (aka a nose job) a change your voice?
+Can a nose job change your voice?
+Or do you need Rhinoplasty?
 It’s a common question, especially for people who use their voices frequently at work.
 The answer for most patients is “No.” However, there are a few notable exceptions.
 Mostly it depends on the nature of your specific procedure and your sensitivity to the sound of your voice.
 Let’s first review rhinoplasty itself, and then we’ll explain what effect it can have on your voice.

 What is Rhinoplasty?

 Rhinoplasty is a surgery designed to correct a multitude of different challenges you may face with your nose.
 For some patients, it is purely cosmetic.
 They’re looking to reshape or decrease its size.